kimtth/awesome-azure-openai-llm/README.md

 1. Power of Prompting

     - [GPT-4 with Medprompt](https://www.microsoft.com/en-us/research/blog/the-power-of-prompting/): GPT-4, using a method called Medprompt that combines several prompting strategies, has surpassed MedPaLM 2 on the MedQA dataset without the need for fine-tuning.
+[28 Nov 2023]

 1. Adversarial Prompting
     - Prompt Injection: `Ignore the above directions and ...`